rdkcentral/rdkservices/DisplaySettings/doc/DisplaySettingsPlugin.md

 <a name="method.getSupportedAudioModes"></a>
 ## *getSupportedAudioModes <sup>method</sup>*

 Returns a list of strings containing the supported audio modes.
-If `Null` or empty, this returns the supported audio modes of the audio processor (regardless of the the output port).
+If a port name is not specified or `Null`, this returns the supported audio modes of the audio processor (regardless of the the output port).
 If a port name is specified, this returns the audio output modes supported by the connected sink device (EDID based).
 If the port is not connected, the return value is same as if `Null` is specified as the parameter.
 For **Auto** mode in DS5, this API has the following extra specification:
 * For HDMI port, if connected, this API returns `Stereo` mode and `Auto` mode;